Advanced Fetal Ultrasound & Imaging

 Fetal Echocardiogram

 During your second trimester, you can have a fetal echocardiogram to check the health of your baby’s heart.
-Led by Daryoush Jadali, MD, Perinatal Diagnostic Center & Women’s Ultrasound provides state-of-the-art fetal echocardiogram services to expectant mothers from throughout Los Angeles and Ventura County.
+Our practice provides state-of-the-art fetal echocardiogram services to expectant mothers from throughout Los Angeles and Ventura County.

 A fetal echocardiogram is a special type of ultrasound that creates images and videos of your unborn baby’s heart.
-Perinatal Diagnostic Center & Women’s Ultrasound employs a Mahnaz Tabibian, MD, Pediatric Cardiologist; a specialist physician to provide and interpret fetal echocardiograms.
+Specialist physicians provide and interpret fetal echocardiograms.
 The physician looks for signs of congenital defects in the walls and valves of your baby’s heart and monitors their blood flow.

 Fetal echocardiograms are noninvasive and only take around 30 minutes.
 The test is similar to a routine pregnancy ultrasound.
 You recline on a table and lift your shirt to expose your belly.
 The ultrasound technician applies a gel to your skin, which helps the sound waves travel through your body and reduces friction so the transducer – a handheld device that directs the ultrasound waves through your body- can glide smoothly over your skin.
 As the technician moves the transducer over your abdomen, sound waves move through your body and bounce back off your organs and tissue.
 The transducer picks up the returning waves, and the echocardiogram machine converts the waves into images or videos.
-The fetal echocardiogram specialist at Perinatal Diagnostic Center and Women’s Ultrasound studies those images and videos of your baby’s heart, examining them for any signs of irregularity.
-If your fetal echocardiogram shows any abnormalities, you may need additional testing, and Dr. Jadali will refer you to specialists who can treat and manage your baby’s condition both before and after they’re born.
+The fetal echocardiogram specialist at our practice studies those images and videos of your baby’s heart, examining them for any signs of irregularity.
+If your fetal echocardiogram shows any abnormalities, you may need additional testing, and we will refer you to specialists who can treat and manage your baby’s condition both before and after they’re born.

 Gynecology Ultrasound

-An ultrasound is a noninvasive diagnostic imaging test that the team at Perinatal Diagnostic Center and Ultrasound uses to examine your reproductive organs.
+An ultrasound is a noninvasive diagnostic imaging test that our team uses to examine your reproductive organs.

 An ultrasound creates images by sending sound waves through your body.
 The waves bounce back off your internal organs and tissues.
 The ultrasound machine collects the returning waves and converts the information into images.